-SUMMARY: The Commission hereby gives notice that it has instituted a review pursuant to section 751(c) of the Tariff Act of 1930 (19 U.S.C.
-1675(c)) (the Act) to determine whether revocation of the antidumping duty order on non-frozen concentrated apple juice from China would be likely to lead to continuation or recurrence of material injury.
+SUMMARY: The Commission hereby gives notice that it has instituted reviews pursuant to section 751(c) of the Tariff Act of 1930 (19 U.S.C.
+1675(c)) (the Act) to determine whether revocation of the antidumping duty orders on porcelainon-steel cooking ware from China and Taiwan and the countervailing and antidumping duty orders on top-of-thestove stainless steel cooking ware from Korea would be likely to lead to continuation or recurrence of material injury.
 Pursuant to section 751(c)(2) of the Act, interested parties are requested to respond to this notice by submitting the information specified below to the Commission; 1 to be assured of consideration, the deadline for responses is November 1, 2010.
 Comments on the adequacy of responses may be filed with the Commission by December 14, 2010.
-For further
+For further information concerning the conduct of these reviews and rules of general application, consult the Commission's Rules of Practice and Procedure, part 201, subparts A through E (19 CFR part 201), and part 207, subparts A, D, E, and F (19 CFR part 207).